 Put the meat into a large tub.
-One person should be mixing the meat with their hands, while another person adds the ingredients.
-Add all other ingredients in order, a little at a time, starting with about 3 handfuls of salt (be careful not to add too much).
-Add cayenne in small amounts until it is as hot as you want it.
-Add just enough paprika to get the desired color.
+Add all other ingredients in order, a little at a time, starting with the salt.
+Add cayenne and just enough paprika to get the desired color.

 Knead the meat as if you were making bread.
 Fry a few tablespoons of the meat mixture and taste test it.
 If you think it needs more of a seasoning or two, add it now.
 Remember it is easy to add something, but it is not easy to remove once it is mixed in.

 Using the appropriate attachment on a meat grinder, fill the already cleaned casings with the meat.
-Leave about 1/2 inch of unfilled casing on each side to tie the openings (you can fold sausage in half and tie ends together), or tie bottom end of casing before filling.
+Leave about 1/2 an inch of unfilled casing on each side to tie the openings (you can fold sausage in half and tie ends together) or tie bottom end of casing before filling.
 Use a strong string and double tie each end.
 With a straight pin, prick the sausage several times all over.
-(This will help them to dry faster.)
+This will help them to dry faster.